 Take lots of photos.

-The light is changing every minute — faster than you’ll realize in the moment.
-Shoot more frames more often to ensure you capture every change; this will give you more options to work with afterward.
+The light is changing every minute — faster than you’ll realise in the moment.
+Shoot more frames more often to ensure that you capture every change; this will give you more options to work with afterward.

 Blue hour photography.